 What they do

 Disability services officers provide care and support for individuals with intellectual and/or physical disabilities and assist them to integrate into the community.
+They assess client needs and monitor and report on the progress they are making.

 Disability services officers may travel to visit people with disabilities in independent living facilities, at work in supported employment, or in their family home to develop lifestyle plans, routines and training programs.